google/wireit/README.md

 configured for `wireit` will automatically take advantage of wireit's extra features.

+#### Optimizing npm workspaces

-Note that `npm run --workspaces` always runs your scripts sequentially in the order they were defined in your `package.json`.
-This means that those scripts won't run in parallel.
-To create an even more optimal cross-workspace script, you can define a script in your workspaces root `package.json` which uses the special `__workspaces__` dependency prefix.
-For example:
+Because `npm run --workspaces` always runs your scripts sequentially in the order they were defined in your `package.json`, those scripts won't be able to run in parallel.

+To create a more optimal cross-workspace script, you can define a script in your workspaces root `package.json` using the special `$WORKSPACES:<script>` dependency.

 ```json
 {